-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 What They Want

-Mangools offers a powerful set of SEO tools that include keyword research, backlink and competitor analysis, and even position tracker.
+Mangools offers a powerful set of SEO tools that include keyword research, backlink and competitor analysis, and position tracking.

-Among the best content types, you could go and pitch them step-by-step guides and case studies.
+Try pitching them step-by-step guides and case studies.

 Have your or your client’s site significantly increased organic traffic?

-If the answer is yes then that’s the right story to write about for the Mangools blog.
+If the answer is yes, that’s the right story to write about for the Mangools blog.

 Hint